serhiya92/Heroes3Editor/README.md

 Gg
 *This repository is archived as I no longer have time to maintain it.
+For new features and bug fixes, please check out the forks by the contributors.* repository is archived as I no longer have time to maintain it.
 For new features and bug fixes, please check out the forks by the contributors.*

 # Heroes of Might and Magic 3 (HoMM3) Savegame Editor